Vision Therapy After Concussions

 As far as visual memory damage, if it is not addressed and rectified as much as possible, it can make life incredibly challenging for the patient who has suffered the trauma.
 Visual memory involves being able to visually recall things, such as where a person placed their glasses or keys.
 The patient might have difficulty preparing even simple meals, because they might lose track of where the needed items are placed.
 Even cooking a microwaveable meal might be virtually impossible for a patient with extreme visual memory damage.

-It is important to take a proactive stance in seeking Vision Therapy after concussions.
+It is important to take a proactive stance by seeking Vision Therapy after concussions.
 Otherwise, there could be long-term consequences.
 In the past, young athletes who suffered a concussion simply shook it off and got back in the game.
 Hopefully, this no longer happens as frequently due to rising awareness of concussions.

 Learn more about Post-Concussion Vision Therapy.